 The MIT School of Engineering has designed LGO’s curriculum to be flexible within each discipline and students are encouraged to follow their interests.

-During the admissions process, we admit LGOs directly into one of seven engineering fields.
+During the admissions process, we admit LGOs directly into one of eight engineering fields.
 Applicants select an engineering department when they apply.
 You’re encouraged to choose your field based on academic background, professional interests, and research goals.
 We’ve provided guidance to the admissions expectations on each department’s page.

 The Sloan MBA has a one-semester core.
 LGO students join an MBA core team in their first fall semester and take MBA core classes with their team.
 Following core, Sloan MBAs have an open curriculum to pursue what is most interesting to them.
 For LGOs, a portion of the remaining electives are a preset LGO-specific curriculum in operations and leadership.
 LGOs have about 6-10 courses to take as free Sloan electives toward their MBA degree.
 Many LGOs fill gaps in their knowledge with courses in finance and branding.
 Others take a deep-dive into operations management and business analytics.
 It’s up to you to choose.